swisschain/Lykke-HftApi-Docs/source/index.html.md

 You can create API keys on this page https://wallet.lykke.com/wallets/hft

-To use API keys you should just add a header `Authorization: Bearer <your API Key>` with bearer token to your request.
+To use the API keys you should just add a header `Authorization: Bearer <your API Key>` with the bearer token on your request.

 > Request Header